-After 13 years of being the class tutor for The Joy of Singing Class at our local JC, I wanted to expand my abilities and be able to teach more contemporary styles of singing like pop, rock, metal, R&B, jazz, and country which, technique wise, can be quite the opposite of classical training.
+After 13 years of being part of the teaching team for The Joy of Singing Class at our local Junior College, I wanted to expand my abilities and be able to teach more contemporary styles of singing like pop, rock, metal, R&B, jazz, and country which, technique wise, can be quite different than classical training.

 While searching for answers to specific vocal anatomy questions, I found a video of Justin Stoney answering my exact question.